msv-lab/HoarePrompt/README.md

 By default, HoarePrompt uses configuration options specified in "default-config.json".
 A custom config can be supplied using the option `--config <FILE>`.
 There are the main supported options:

-- `model`
+- `model`: check `src/model.py` for supported models
 - `temperature`
-- `context-in-prompt`: how code context is represented in the prompt, can be either `comment-style` or `few-shot-style`
+- `classification-mode`:
+  - `naive`: directly ask the model
+  - `zero-shot-cot`: ask to reason step-by-step
+  - `postcondition-entailment`: compute postcondition and check entailment
+- `postcondition-mode`:
+  - `one-step`: compute postcondition in one step
+  - `cot`: compute postcondition in step-by-step
+- `postcondition-cot-prompt`:
+  - `comment-style`: state description is embedded in comments
+  - `few-shot-style`: Hoare logic premises are used as few-shot examples
-- `loop-unrolling-count`: how many time the loops are unrolled during analysis. `0` disables loop summarisation.
+- `loop-unrolling-count`: how many times the loops are unrolled during analysis. `0` disables loop summarisation.
+- `entailment-mode`:
+  - `naive`: directly ask the model
+  - `cot`: a CoT prompt to analyse the postcondition

 ## Limitations